To say India is a huge country is an understatement.

 Travel Insurance gives travelers peace of mind and is recommended for India.
 I use World Nomads insurance.
 It’s less costly insurance designed for travelers and will cover at risk activities (mountain climbing, skiing, etc...) that many insurances don’t cover.
 Read more about travel insurance.

 5. Where to go potty?

-If there’s one country I haven’t mastered the art of finding a good tiolet, India is it.
+If there’s one country I haven’t mastered the art of finding a good toilet, India is it.
 India is one country where the public toilets don’t smell too fresh.
 You’ll find them disregarded often.
 Nice shopping malls and hotels are best places to find them.
 You can also find them at train stations.
-Public toilets might be available but they might not be maintained well.
+Public toilets might be available but might not be maintained well.
 I opt for paid public toilets, where there is an attendant outside.
 Generally toilets can be a little cleaner.

 For squeamish female travelers: Check out my post on Feminine Urinary Devices

 Tip: Take baby wipes, hand sanitizer and toilet paper.
 There will probably not be toilet paper or a working wash basin..

 6. Budget and costs in India